-This old-fashioned neighborhood is an undiscovered gem, with a serene (and uncrowded!) garden and the Fukagawa-Edo Museum – a life-sized samurai-era town you can walk around.
+This old-fashioned neighborhood is an undiscovered gem, with a serene (and uncrowded!) garden and a life-sized samurai-era town you can walk around.

 As you can see, the detail is amazing, and as an added bonus, the lighting cycles from day to night!

-And see all the people?
-Neither do I. This garden is never crowded, even on weekends.
+And finally, one of the best things about this garden is…see all the people?
+Neither do I. It’s never crowded, even on weekends.

 •